What is web governance?

-The committee's will leverage the skills of web professionals from across campus, and provide centralized oversight of the university’s public-facing digital properties.
+Since that time, the committee has leveraged the skills of web professionals from across campus, and provide centralized oversight of the university’s public-facing digital properties.

-The committee aims to:
+The committees aims are to:

 - clarify and processes, roles, and responsibilities in all aspects of Queen’s digital presence

 - facilitate and encourage greater collaboration between portfolios

 - align user experience across Queen’s websites and strengthen Queen’s brand online

 The committee will initially focus on oversight of websites built using WebPublish.